Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

 ### setup-vod.ps1

-What this script does
+What this script does:

-1. Creates asset
+1. Creates asset.
-2. Uploads the file
+2. Uploads the file.
-3. Creates the transform
+3. Creates the transform with the selected preset in the `config.json`.
-4. Runs a new job to transform the created asset and saves the result into an output asset
+4. Runs a new job to transform the created asset and saves the result into an output asset.
+5. Creates a transform with the preset AudioAnalyzer.
-5. Runs a new job to analyze the audio of the video and download the generated `trancript.vtt` into the `src` folder.
+6. Runs a new job with the AudioAnalyzer preset transform and download the generated `trancript.vtt` into the `src` folder.
-6. Generates the streaming locators for:
+7. Generates the streaming locators for:
     - Clear VOD
     - Open MultiDRM VOD
     - Tokenized MultiDRM VOD
     - Open ClearKey VOD
     - Tokenized ClearKey VOD
-7. Gets all the URLs from the streaming locators and saves them into `output.json` file
+8. Gets all the URLs from the streaming locators and saves them into `output.json` file.
+9. Extracts license URLs from manifest.
+To extract them, it performs the following steps:
+    - Downloads the DASH DRM protected manifest from the generated URL.
+    - Opens the manifest and finds the XPath /MPD/Period/AdaptationSet/ContentProtection/laurl/licenseUrl.
+This node contains the license URL for Widevine.
+    - The license URLs for PlayReady are generated with the host of Widevine’s license URL, plus /PlayReady/.
+    - The license URLs for FairPlay are generated with the host of Widevine’s license URL, plus /FairPlay/.
+10. Gets the content keys and save their IDs into the `output.json`.
-8. Ask whether the user wants to start the default streaming endpoint
+11. Ask whether the user wants to start the default streaming endpoint.

-Requirements
+Requirements:

-- `setup.ps1` executed beforehand
+- `setup.ps1` executed beforehand.
 - The following fields must be filled in the `config.json` file:
   - `ResourceGroup`
   - `StorageAccount`